Manhattan Plaza: History

 As HIV/AIDS came under control, the focus of the social services program shifted to the elderly, who are aging in place, and are sometimes unable to care for themselves.
 Kirk retired in 1997 and died in 2001.
 His work was continued by General Manager Richard Hunnings, his companion of 42 years.
-The Rodney Kirk Theatre is now one of the theatres across 42nd Street in the Theatre Row Building.
+The Rodney Kirk Theatre is now one of the theaters across 42nd Street in the Theatre Row Building.

 Description

 Manhattan Plaza was designed by architect David Todd.

 Aside from the McGraw-Hill Building, the complex was the tallest in the Hell's Kitchen area at the time it was completed, and is still highly visible from the north, south, and west sides.
-Between the two buildings are a multi-story garage, a fitness center (including a swimming pool), a basketball court, a playground, tennis courts, a wall-climbing center, and a number of shops (including Arnold Wilkerson's Little Pie Company), restaurants, and a bank branch.
+Between the two buildings are a multi-story garage, a fitness center (including a swimming pool), a basketball court, a playground, tennis courts, a wall-climbing center, and a number of shops (including Arnold Wilkerson's Little Pie Company), a Food Emporium branch, restaurants, and a bank.

 Located within the Tenth Avenue building is the 43rd St Kids Preschool, which was founded in 1981.
 It is a private, non-profit, parent cooperative school.
 More than 1,500 one-act plays including more than 40 by Lewis Black have been staged at the Laurie Beechman Theatre in the West Bank Cafe (where Bruce Willis was a bartender) at the base of the 9th Avenue building.

 In the middle of March 2009, the original playground located on the 3rd floor rooftop was taken down in order to build a new playground built by Kompan and sponsored by former football player Tiki Barber.
 The company was known as Tiki Recreation.
 It is one of three rare and unique playgrounds.
 It has an electronic setting and virtual interactive games programmed within the equipment.
 The park officially opened June 8, 2009.

-Manhattan Plaza had a Summer Day Camp / Youth Program every year for kids ages 7 to 13 from July to August.
-The camp consisted of swimming, baseball, basketball, dodgeball, tennis, wall climbing, taekwondo, cooking, and Four Square / Box Ball as well as performing arts.
-Campers also created a "4Square" type game called Nations.
-The camp had trips and sees movies once a week.
-The camp shut down a couple years ago.